LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Method: Token Pru-Merging

 \subsection{Preliminaries}

-\textbf{Vision Transformers (ViTs)}~\citep{dosovitskiy2020image} are the most widely used vision encoder for large multimodal models, in which the input image is converted into a sequence of representative tokens by the ViT, and then feed into an LLM for understanding~\citep{liu2024llava,zhu2023minigpt,3dllm,zhang2024mm}.
-ViTs perform tokenization by dividing an input image into patches and projecting each patch into a token embedding.
-An extra class token \texttt{[CLS]} is added to the set of image tokens and is responsible for aggregating global image information and performing classification.
-Let $n$ denote the number of input tokens (image patches) to the ViT.
-ViTs are composed of a series of transformer blocks.
-An assembly of several key components composes each transformer block: a multi-head self-attention layer, a feed-forward neural network (FFN), shortcut connections, and layer normalization~\citep{ba2016layer}, all of which work together to enhance the model's ability to capture and interpret visual information~\citep{han2022survey}.
-In the \textbf{self-attention layer}, an input token is projected into three distinct vectors: the query vector $\mathbf{q}$, the key vector $\mathbf{k}$, and the value vector $\mathbf{v}$, utilizing three linear transformation matrices $\mathbf{W}_q$, $\mathbf{W}_k$, and $\mathbf{W}_v$.
-These vectors, corresponding to different inputs, are assembled into matrices $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$.
-The self-attention mechanism computes the relevance of each item to other items as follows:
+\textbf{Vision Transformers (ViTs)}~\citep{dosovitskiy2020image} are the most widely used vision encoder for LMMs, in which the input image is converted into a sequence of representative tokens by the ViT, and then fed into an LLM for understanding~\citep{liu2024llava,zhu2023minigpt,3dllm,zhang2024mm}.
+An input image is divided into a grid of patches and each patch is projected into a token embedding by the ViT.
+In addition to the patch tokens, a class token (\ie, \texttt{[CLS]} token) is computed to aggregate global image information for classification.
+A ViT consists of a set of transformer blocks, which in turn consist of several essential components: a multi-head self-attention (MSA) layer, a feed-forward neural network (FFN), skip connections, and layer normalization~\citep{ba2016layer}.
+These components work together to improve the model's capability to understand visual data~\citep{han2022survey}.
+In the self-attention layer, an input token is projected into three distinct vectors: query $\mathbf{q}$, key $\mathbf{k}$, and value $\mathbf{v}$, using three linear transformation matrices $\mathbf{W}_q$, $\mathbf{W}_k$, and $\mathbf{W}_v$.
+These vectors, corresponding to different inputs, are assembled into matrices $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$, respectively.
+The self-attention computes the relevance of each item to other items: